StefanSchroeder/Jewelbot/README.md

 Interesting details
 ===================

 Every other symbol has a different background color.
-To avoid havinf to deal with that, a frame of width $frame is removed from each tile.
+To avoid having to deal with that, a border of width $frame is removed from each tile.

 After clicking, you have to wait a bit until the click was executed.